-If you’re looking to snag a solid return on investment without having to spend your kid’s college fund, the OBAK Mike Trout rookie cards are a reliable option.
+If you’re looking to snag a solid investment return without spending your kid’s college fund, the OBAK Mike Trout rookie cards are a reliable option.

 2009 Donruss Elite Extra Edition Mike Trout RC #57

-Our first non-licensed entry on the list comes in the form of the 2009 Extra Edition Trout rookie auto numbered to just 495.
+Our first non-licensed entry on the list comes from the 2009 Extra Edition Trout rookie auto-numbered to just 495.

-There are plenty of rookie distinction tags on this card despite Mike only being a prospect still here.
+There are plenty of rookie distinction tags on this card despite Mike only being a prospect.
 The on-card auto is what brings so much value to this card.

-The card features Trout post swing in the same uniform that is featured on his 2009 Bowman card.
-The card itself could have a better design but this is still a prospect auto of Trout.
+The card features Trout post swing in the same uniform featured on his 2009 Bowman card.
+The card itself could have a better design, but this is still a prospect auto of Trout.

-As mentioned above, any on-card prospect auto will hold its value very well in the future, especially one that has the scarcity of this one, making it another great option for an investment.
+As mentioned above, any on-card prospect auto will hold its value very well in the future, especially one that has a scarcity of this one, making it another excellent option for an investment.

 2010 Pro Debut Mike Trout RC #181

-Much like the one below, the 2010 Mike Trout Topps Pro Debut Rookie Card is an ideal choice for collectors looking to spend hundreds instead of thousands, even at high grades.
+Like the one below, the 2010 Mike Trout Topps Pro Debut Rookie Card is ideal for collectors looking to spend hundreds instead of thousands, even at high grades.